-You are probably fairly well aware of what your best is in a given circumstance.
+You are probably aware of what your best is in a given circumstance.

-Even if you’ve never pushed yourself to your absolute limit, it’s usually pretty obvious whereabouts it is, and knowing this helps you judge how much effort to put into a given activity for the maximum results for the time that you have.
+Even if you’ve never pushed yourself to your absolute limit, it’s pretty obvious whereabouts it might be found, and knowing this helps you judge how much effort to put into a given activity for the maximum results for the time that you have.

-But what about those situations where the resources are limited?
+But what about those situations in which the resources are limited?

 In many instances, this added complication will limit the positive results you’re able to achieve in the amount of time you’ve allotted.

 If you’re able to be creative, however, this additional limitation can actually result in higher yields.